djballowe/Arch-Portfolio/README.md

 **Server:** Node, Express, email.js

 ## Main Features
-- All image fetched from Mongo db
+- All image info stored and fetched from Mongo db
 - Managed app state and inter- process communication with React hooks
 - Implemented email.js to get information from contact form and forward to buisness email